VeloCMS vs HubSpot

 $3,500-6,000 mandatory onboarding fees — required before you can use Pro/Enterprise

 HubSpot mandates a $3,500 onboarding fee for Marketing Hub Professional and $6,000 for Enterprise.
 These are one-time upfront charges billed when you sign the annual contract — before you have published a single post or sent a single email.
-No other major content platform (Ghost, Substack, Squarespace, VeloCMS) requires a mandatory implementation fee to access its core features.
+No other major content platform requires a mandatory implementation fee to access its core features.
 For a creator evaluating platforms, this is a $3,500+ financial commitment on top of $14,400/yr in subscription costs before you have validated any results.

 Contact-tier scaling — audience growth becomes a billing event